CMS-HGCAL/TestBeam/README.md

     - high/low gain as a function of the time for all channels
     - plots of mean and standard deviation of ADC counts using hexagonal geometry.
     - there is also an option to set to **`True`** to create event displays (One display per time sample).
 When the event display option is set, the code is slown down quite a lot, so my advice is to run only on few events.
 * Another EDProducer **`RawToDigi/plugins/HGCalTBRawHitProducer.cc(.h)`** transforms the data format (HGCalTBSkiroc2CMS) into a digi format defined in **`DataFormats/interface/HGCalTBRawHit.h`** and stores collection these raw hits (the size of the collection should correspond to the number of channels = 4\*64 ).
+An option is also available to perform the pedestal subtraction before the raw hit creation.
+It is mandatory to have the pedestal subtraction here, since it is done for each SCA.
 * The EDAnalyzer **`RawToDigi/plugins/RawHitPlotter.cc`** analyzes the collection of HGCalTBRawHit.
 It creates the same kind of plots as in RawDataPlotter (high/low gain ADC distribution for each time sample, versus time sample, event display).
-Two options are available to:
-    - run with pedestal subtraction (please check that the pedestal files are alreday created)
-    - run with common mode evaluation and subtraction.
+An option is available to run with common mode evaluation and subtraction.
-* The EDAnalyzer **`RawToDigi/plugins/PulseShapePlotter`** reads the collection of HGCalTBRawHit, perform the pedestal subtraction (pedestal files are mandatory) and the common mode subtraction.
+* The EDAnalyzer **`RawToDigi/plugins/PulseShapePlotter`** reads the collection of HGCalTBRawHit, perform the common mode subtraction.
 It creates for each event, for each channel two histograms (high/low gain) of ADC counts as a function of the time.
 When signals are high enough, one should be able to see pulse shapes.
+* To run the 2 previous analyzers (RawHitPlotter and PulseShapePlotter) with the common mode option, the pedestal subtraction option in the raw hit producer should be set.
+* The rechit producer in **`Reco/plugins/HGCalTBRecHitProducer.cc(.h)`** transforms the raw hit into the HGCalTBRecHit format and save collection of rechits.
+It assumes the pedestal subtraction is already done and it performs the common mode subtraction (one common mode per chip).
+A first version of this producer use only the time sample 3 for the energy.
+* The EDAnalyzer **`Reco/plugins/RecHitPlotter.cc`** reads the rechit collection and again produce basic plots.
 ## Running the code
 * **`run2017_cfg.py`** is the script to run to start the analysis.
 This script is less complex (and less convenient) than the **`test_cfg.py`** in other branches.
 The chain sequence tool is absent, and will be re-implemented later.
 * All the EDProducer and EDAnalyzer (described above) are loaded with default parameters.
 Some paths might need modification depending on the user.